alfredasare/my-portfolio/src/markdown-pages/react-with-parcel.md

 ```
 <br />

 This is a very very minimal React application :joy: .
 The ReactDOM.render basically takes the h1 and renders it in our div placeholder in the index.html file.
-Take note that this h1 is not actually HTML but <a href="https://reactjs.org/docs/introducing-jsx.html" target="_blank">JSX</a>.
+Take note that this h1 is not actually HTML but <a href="https://reactjs.org/docs/introducing-jsx.html" target="_blank" rel="noopener noreferrer">JSX</a>.
 You can read more about it later.
 Now run npm start and navigate to **http://localhost:1234** .
 You should see our h1 rendered.
 Et voila (emoji), that's a basic React setup with Parcel.

 However, let's try to set up a folder structure like we would in a real application